 Venezuela - Inflation

-Consumer prices jumped 5.73% over the previous month in May, which was virtually in line with the 5.67% increase tallied in April and marked the largest rise in a year.
-The print was in line with market expectations.
-May’s increase mainly reflected higher prices for transportation as well as food and non-alcoholic drinks.
-Annual inflation slowed from April’s 61.5% to 60.9% in May.
-The Central Bank did not deliver data for core inflation nor for the scarcity index.
+Consumer prices in August jumped 3.93% over the previous month, which was below the 4.14% rise tallied in July and virtually in line with the 3.90% increase that LatinFocus Consensus Forecast panelists had expected.
+August’s increase mainly reflected higher prices for utilities as well as for food and non-alcoholic drinks.
+Annual inflation rose from July’s 62.0% to 63.4% in August, which marks the highest inflation rate since 1997.
+While the Central Bank published inflation data for the first time since June, it failed to deliver data for core inflation or for the scarcity index.

 Since November of last year, the Central Bank of Venezuela—once believed to be one of the most reliable institutions in the country—has routinely delayed releases on economic data, including statistics for inflation, the scarcity index, estimates for GDP, balance of payments and external debt.
 In addition, some relevant fiscal data (such as consolidated public sector figures) have been omitted since 2011.
 According to the Central Bank’s regulations, inflation data should be published within the first 10 days of each month.

-Per its 2014 budget, the Venezuelan government expects inflation to end the year between 26.0% and 28.0%.
-LatinFocus Consensus Forecast panelists, however, expect inflation to reach 59.9% by the end of this year, which is up 1.1 percentage points from last month’s forecast.
-In 2015, the panel sees inflation at 46.3%.
+Per its 2014 budget, the Venezuelan government expects inflation to end the year at between 26.0% and 28.0%.
+LatinFocus Consensus Forecast panelists, however, expect inflation to reach 66.3% by the end of this year, which is up 0.5 percentage points from last month’s forecast.
+In 2015, the panel sees inflation at 56.4%.

 Venezuela - Inflation Data

 5 years of economic forecasts for more than 30 economic indicators.

 |Bond Yield||7.9||0.0 %||Aug 19|

 |Stock Market||2,777||0.38 %||Sep 18|

 See all the data and analysis available in each of our Regional and Country reports.